Looking for where to eat in Calgary? In this food guide, I’m dishing out some of the best restaurants and places to eat in Calgary!

 Cold Garden Beverage Company

-If you enjoy beer, and especially craft beer, check out Cold Garden Beverage Company.
-This microbrewery in
+If you’re looking for where to drink in Calgary to enjoy beer, and especially craft beer, check out Cold Garden Beverage Company.

 They offer about 10 beers on tap, and you can do 5oz samples for just $1.50!